internet-identity-labs/nfid-docs/content/en/ICP/quickstart.md

 ```

 ### Generating the same user identifier across multiple domains
-NFID is an anonymizing identity protocol that generates new identifiers for each `user account <> domain` pair.
-If developers want to ensure the same identifiers are generated across different domains, follow these instructions.
+If you want to ensure the same identifiers are generated across your different domains, follow these instructions.

 <ol>
   <li>